-Warren Park Primary School's Admission Policy 2018-2019
+Warren Park Primary School's Admission Policy 2019-2020

-This policy will apply to all admissions from 1 September 2018, including in-year admissions.
-It will be used during 2017-18 for allocating places for September 2018 as part of the main admission rounds for Year R. It does not apply to those being admitted to nursery provision.
+This policy will be used during 2018/19 for allocating places in the main admission round for entry to Year R in September 2019.
+It will also apply to in-year admissions during 2019/20.
+It does not apply to those being admitted to nursery provision.